 Press release: Introducing Fenix 5 series – Multisport GPS Watches for Fitness, Adventure and Style

 As the popularity of fēnix really caught on, we knew that one size didn’t fit all, because not everyone has the same size wrist.
-So, it was leading up to the fēnix 5 series that we started working on two smaller sizes — a 47 millimetre and a 42 millimetre.
-Until this point, all fēnix were a larger 51 millimetre size.
+So, it was leading up to the fēnix 5 series that we started working on two smaller sizes — a 47 millimeter and a 42 millimeter.
+Until this point, all fēnix were a larger 51 millimeter size.

 On surface level, it would seem creating a smaller version of the watch would be as simple as taking the parts and making them smaller, but that isn’t the case.
 To create a different size, you essentially have to entirely redesign a product and get very creative to make all the puzzle pieces fit together and be as effective as the larger size.